Frequently Asked Questions

 Q6: Do you live in the RV full-time?
 Do you have a home base?

-Yes, we are now full-timers in our RV!
-We sold our home in Colorado in Spring 2014 but still have family and friends in Colorado and plan to go back to visit regularly.
-Colorado is such a beautiful state!
+Yes, we have been living full-time in our RV for over 3 years now!
+We sold our home in Colorado in the Spring of 2014, but we still have family and friends in Colorado and usually go back to visit a couple of times a year.

 Q7: How long did you plan this adventure before actually taking off?

 We first toyed with the idea of living in a motorhome in July 2011, after being inspired by the story of a Floridian couple we met at a pizza restaurant in Colorado Springs.
 But, it wasn’t until October 2013 when we were creating a “vision board” – dreaming about and planning our life goals for the future – that we revived the idea of traveling the USA in a motorhome again.
 So we started doing our research, shopping around, learning a LOT, crunching some numbers, asking some big questions of ourselves and, ultimately, decided to bite the bullet and just go for it!
-All up, we spent about 7 months of actual, serious (and fun) planning before we hit the road!
+All up, we spent about 8 months of actual, serious (and fun) planning before we hit the road!
 You can read more about how we got here in our blog post – How did we end up deciding to live in an RV?.
+We also cover this in a lot more detail with planning and downsizing strategies in our RV Success School course Hit the Road the Right Way.

 Q8: What is a 'vision board'?

 Creating a vision board is a fun and powerful way to make your dreams come to life!
 And YES, it really works (oh gosh, that sounds like a Poo-Pourri commercial!).
 Seriously, we’ve both used it many times to create the life we live and love today – yes, that includes our Motorhome!
 We cut out pictures and words from magazines (or create a Pinterest Board) of the things, feelings and experiences that inspire us and represent the dreams, goals and visions we have for a life we love.
 We pin them up on a board which we hang in our home (now in the Motorhome) in a place where we can see it often.
 Those images and words somehow magically seem to remind the subconscious mind of the life you want and send a message to the Universe that somehow magically helps to make it happen.
 That’s kind of the cliff-notes explanation and it may sound kooky or woo-woo, but hey, it works for us! 😉 Why not give it a try yourself?
-Julie will likely write a blog post on vision boards in the future (yes Julie, that’s a hint!)
 Meanwhile, you can take a peek at our “RV Vision board in this post about our purchasing experience.

 Q9: Did you retire young or are you still working?

 Haha – we’re still working, but definitely aiming to retire young.
-We’re visualizing a nice, comfortable retirement by age 50, so quite a few years to go yet!
+We’re visualizing a nice, comfortable retirement by age 50, so we have a few years to go yet!

 Q10: How do you work from the road?